* Change would better protect companies from hostile bids

 want to change the rules on takeover defenses to make it more

-difficult for hostile bidders to buy Canadian companies, a
+difficult for hostile bidders to buy Canadian companies, aiming

 Poison pills effectively raise the price of a hostile

 takeover by enabling existing shareholders to buy additional

 stock in the target company at a discount.
 Current Canadian

 rules limit their use to between 40 to 70 days, while the

 company looks for a "white knight" to make a more acceptable